confluentinc/cp-ansible/docs/VARIABLES.md

 ### kafka_controller_jolokia_enabled

-Boolean to enable Jolokia Agent installation and configuration on kafka
+Boolean to enable Jolokia Agent installation and configuration on kafka.
+Jolokia is required in Kraft Controller during ZK to Kraft migration

-Default:  "{{jolokia_enabled}}"
+Default:  "{{jolokia_enabled or kraft_migration}}"

 ***